odota-php/odota/README.md

 ## Platform support

-Expect is tested against PHP 5.6, 7.x and HHVM 3.6 on Ubuntu-like systems.
+Odota is tested against PHP 5.6, 7.x and HHVM 3.6 on Ubuntu-like systems.
 It should work on common Unixy systems, including Mac OS.
 Windows is not supported, because `stream_select()` on file descriptors returned by `proc_open()` [will fail][php-stream-select] under Windows.